 At 449 g, the RX827 derailleur is around 10% heavier than the XTR version, which tips the scales at 408 g – but with a retail price of €489.95, it’s significantly more affordable than the XTR derailleur, which costs €664.95.
 So the question “Why not just go for XTR?” is certainly justified – but not without context.

 The new GRX RX827 isn’t a gamechanger for racers; it lacks the fine-tuned gearing options and customisation some riders demand.
 A 10–51T cassette does offer an enormous range, but with only two chainring options available, fine-tuning is limited – at least straight out of the box.
-Riders chasing maximum weight savings or looking to run smaller cassettes like a 9–45T might be better served by the XTR with a short cage.
+Riders chasing maximum weight savings or looking to run smaller cassettes like a 9–45T might be better served by the XTR or XT with a short cage.
 Which raises the question: why doesn’t Shimano offer the short cage format for gravel as well?

 Then there’s the emerging playground of mullet setups.
 What was once a DIY workaround is now a fully supported option.
 Combine a GRX chainring with an MTB cassette – and optionally flat-bar shifters– and you’ve got yourself a rugged, wireless adventure bike with either drop or riser bars.
 Shimano’s new GRX Wireless makes it possible.